The beginning of silk production in Japan

 Warp and weft diagram by Pearson Scott Foresman

 Also known as crepe fabric.
 This is one of the most commonly sold kimono fabrics in Japan, due to it’s wonderful drape and ability to not crease as much as other silks.
 Chirimen silk is a very traditional weaving technique which creates a fabric with a crimped weave.
 The raw silk weft threads are twisted, about 3,000-4,000 times per meter, and then woven through untwisted raw silk warp threads.
 At first, a flat silk fabric is produced.
 The magic happens when the fabric is washed, and the last of the sericin (remember how we talked about silk production earlier?
 Sericen is the gum produced by the silkworms to hold the cocoon together) and impurities are washed away.
 This washing process causes the twisted weft threads to try to unravel themselves, which in turn creates the wonderful “wrinkled” effect so loved by kimono makers.
-These “wrinkles” in the fabric is called “shibo” in Japanese.
+These “wrinkles” in the fabric are called “shibo” in Japanese.
 There are many variations of chirimen silk, a rougher textured textile is called Oni Chirimen (meaning ogre chirimen) in Japanese.
 Softer silk is called Hitokoshi Chirimen and is used for more formal kimono.
 For a more detailed overview of Chirimen silk and the most well know region that produces it see here and here.

 2 examples of chirimen silk used in a Japanese kimono